Interview by Visual Collaborative

 Lucy Mason is an Australian singer and songwriter who lives in the city of London.
 She has performed for Her Majesty the Queen and other members of the Royal family.
-Her new album “Flashback Romance” was released early 2019.
-As a feature in our “Vivencias” interview series, Lucy talks about her creative process, travels and possible music collaborations.
+Her new album “Flashback Romance” was released in early 2019.
+As a feature in our “Vivencias” interview series, Lucy talks about her creative process, travels, and possible music collaborations.

 (Lucy) Thank you!
 XO was a special release in the UK for a TV show.
 An EP will be coming in 2020.

-(VC) Your voice really soars in acoustic music sets, would you consider an all acoustic album in the future?
+(VC) Your voice really soars in acoustic music sets, would you consider an all-acoustic album in the future?

-(Lucy) All of my songs start usually as an acoustic, raw song.
+(Lucy) All of my songs start usually as acoustic, raw songs.
 I would hope that the songs are strong enough to stand on their own and so that’s usually how we write them but my sound is always evolving and I kind of never really know what it’s going to sound like next until I start writing and piecing it all together.
 An acoustic style album is definitely on the cards.
 Anything could happen next!